Dodgers batter Mariners’ bullpen to win series-opening slugfest

 The Dodgers took the lead on Joc Pederson’s bases-loaded double play up the middle that allowed a run to score.
 Enrique Hernandez provided some needed insurances runs and ended Magill’s outing with a two-run homer to left to make it 11-8.

-The bullpen meltdown overshadowed an outstanding night from Evan White, who had his first multi-homer game of his career, with a two-run homer and a solo homer, and the Kyles — Lewis and Seager, who combined for six hits, two homers, four runs scored and four runs driven in.
+The bullpen meltdown overshadowed an outstanding night from Evan White, who had his first multihomer game of his career, with a two-run homer and a solo homer, and the Kyles — Lewis and Seager, who combined for six hits, two homers, four runs scored and four runs driven in.

+“Can’t say enough about the effort from our guys and the competitive nature we had tonight and some awesome things offensively,” Servais said.
+“We’ve got some young guys continuing to grow.”

 The Mariners gave Dunn a 2-0 lead before he stepped on the mound thanks to consecutive singles from Lewis, Seager and Austin Nola off Ross Stripling and error by A.J.
 Pollock in the outfield.

 Dunn’s first start in the hallowed stadium came without fans or much enjoyment and it was brief.
 His second pitch — a change-up — was crushed by Mookie Betts into the left field seats.
-Dunn’s fourth pitch of the outing — a 91-mph fastball to Corey Seager — was turned into a 100 mph line drive that he couldn’t catch or avoid.
-The ball struck Dunn in the ribs and was caught by Kyle Seager at third base.
+Dunn’s fourth pitch of the outing — a 91-mph fastball to Corey Seager — was turned into a 100 mph line drive that he couldn’t catch immediately or avoid.
+The ball struck Dunn in the ribs, but he was still able to catch the ball after it struck him.

 It left Dunn in obvious discomfort.
-After a few words with manager Scott Servais and athletic trainer Rob Nodine and some practice pitches, he remained in the game and even worked out of the inning.
+After a few words with Servais and athletic trainer Rob Nodine and some practice pitches, he remained in the game and even worked out of the inning.
 But the second inning brought a different kind of pain to Dunn as the Dodgers hung five runs on him in the frame, capped by a three-run homer from Corey Seager that turned Dunn’s 2-1 lead into a 6-2 deficit.

 Seattle answered with a five-run top of the third inning, highlighted by the back-to-back homers from Lewis and Kyle Seager and White’s two-run homer.